Hi, I'm Felix and I'm dreaming of a world full of beautiful highspeed websites.

-Specializing in Angular and NgRX, I implement powerful ecosystems with a durable data flow, very high performance and great usability.
+Specializing in Angular and NgRX, I implement powerful ecosystems with a durable data flow, high performance and great usability for very different tasks, starting at usual websites going to enterprise applications with electron.

 As web technologies spill over across IT development with IoT and web-based apps featuring ideas from Cordova or Electron, I believe Angular (and React and other JS frameworks) will be the future of the Web and industry.
 Combined with NodeJS, you can create ultra-fast UIs based on C ++ low-level calculations or interactions with other systems and hardware in real time.